|Nutritional Guidelines (per serving)|

 Rub oil on the dough and transfer to a large oiled bowl, cover and leave in a warm place for 1 1/2 to 2 hours or until the dough has doubled in size.

 Flour a work surface and transfer the risen dough.
 Knead for 1 minutes then cut dough into 12 equal pieces and form in balls.
 Place seam-side down on parchment-lined baking sheets with adequate space between each bun.

-Brush buns with water, sprinkle with sugar and bake for 20 - 25 minutes or until nicely browned.
+Bake for 20 - 25 minutes or until nicely browned.
 The bottom when rapped should sound hollow.
-You can opt to score the buns just before adding it to the oven.
+Cool completely before serving.